7 Ideas for the First Day of School in Spanish Class

 … and a few un-ideas as well

-Below I outline 7 activities that are a must for me within the first 2-3 days of class.
+Below I outline 7 activities that are a must for me within the first 2-3 days of Spanish class.
 I have also taken time to honestly reflect on a few things that I have done in the past because I felt like I was “supposed” to do them… but don’t plan on doing in the future.
 This could be because they felt forced, or like I was just grasping at ideas to fill the time with my new students.

-I hope you can get a few ideas to make your first day or week with your students less stressful and more meaningful.
+I hope you can get a few ideas to make your first day or week with your Spanish students less stressful and more meaningful.
 And at the same time, maybe the un-ideas will help you feel powerful enough to choose what works for you, instead of feeling like you are “supposed” to do things just because they work for someone else.

 I will say that this post is written for a typical in-person learning environment.
 To read my adjustments for a hybrid or remote setting, see this post.

-My go-to routines for the first day:
+Routines for the first day:

 1) Greeting at the door